spacestation13/byond-tracy/readme.md

 ## developing

-To add offsets (required for every new BYOND version), you can derive them using https://github.com/Sovexe/byond-tracy-offset-extractor.
+To add offsets (required for every new BYOND version), you find them here: https://sovexe.github.io/byond-tracy-offset-extractor/

-Just run the `Extract Signatures` GitHub Workflow, and pass in your version like `["515.1590","515.1591"]`.

-Ideally this just works perfectly.
-Go to the `Run extraction script` step and copy the offsets.
-It's already in copypaste form for the `offsets/` headers.
+It's already in copypaste form for the `offsets/` headers (non-experimental).
+Be sure to update the README table.

 Then just PR it and maybe ping ZeWaka in #tooling-questions to merge it.